 Speech pathologists may work as a sole therapist or as part of a larger interdisciplinary team (physiotherapists, occupational therapists, doctors, audiologists and psychologists).
 This profession may be of interest to those with a scientific or linguistics background who are interested in working with people.

-The course consists of formal lectures, seminars, practical work and student presentations along with a substantial clinical component.
-Students will be scheduled for approximately 400 hours of supervised clinical work at various health-care and educational facilities in metropolitan and rural areas in Victoria.
-The clinical work will occur throughout the semesters alongside the lectures as well as block placements during the semester breaks.
-Please see the& Course and Subject Handbook for more information about the subjects and the time commitment.
+The course consists of formal lectures, seminars, practical work and student presentations along with substantial clinical component.
+Students will be scheduled for approximately 400 hours of supervised clinical work during the two-year course at various health-care and educational facilities in metropolitan and rural areas in Victoria.

 In addition to the application form requirements all applicants should include a copy of the following:

 Supporting documentation should be attached online with your application.